Troyciv/anki-templates-superlist/README.md

 ## Anki Card Templates Superlist

+I'm trying to collect good looking and functional Anki card templates of any kind.

-If you know of any card template that belongs here (maybe your own?) send me a message.
+If you know of any card template that belongs here (maybe your own?) let me know.

-Either here or on [reddit](https://www.reddit.com/u/troy_civ).
+Open a new issue or pull request here or contact me on [reddit](https://www.reddit.com/user/troy_civ).

 1. [All Purpose](#All+Purpose)
 2. [Language Learning](#Language+Learning)